s-patompong/sedo-api-client/README.md

 ## Laravel Installation
 1. Add this code to your /config/app.php - providers array `SedoClient\SedoServiceProvider::class`
-2. Run `php artisan vendor:publish` to publish configuration file, it will be located at /config/sedo.php
+2. Run `php artisan vendor:publish` to publish configuration file, it will be located at /config/sedo.php (Note: You don't need to do this if you don't want to change anything in the configuration file.)
-3. Add this to .env file
+3. Add this to .env file and change them to your credentials

 ```
 SEDO_USERNAME=